markhaskamp/javascript_sort_json/doc/javascript_sort_json.todo.markdown

 ## Tasks

+- create github remote branch
+    - worth it?

 ### Doing

-- write javascript and tests for sorting a json variable
-    - underscore

 ### To Do

-- create github remote branch
+- edit screencast
+- put screencast on my posterous
 - run tests continuously
     - install guard/JasmineNode
     - use rvm for guard bundle